 - Click Edit in the menu, press New, and select DWORD value.

-- Name the entry ‘DisableMergeInstance’, press enter.
+- Name the entry ‘DisableMergeInstance’, and press enter.

 - Right-click the entry DisableMergeInstance, and select Modify.